CDS Views in SAP HANA Overview and Tutorial

 Types of CDS Views: HANA CDS Views and ABAP CDS Views

 SAP CDS Views are of 2 types: HANA CDS Views and ABAP CDS views.
 Earlier SAP CDS Views were only available in the SAP HANA environment but now CDS is also enabled in SAP NetWeaver AS ABAP allowing developers to work with ABAP programming tools in the ABAP layer while execution of the code is pushed down to the database (SAP CDS is fully integrated with SAP NetWeaver).
 SAP CDS supports conceptual modelling, built-in functions and extensions, and relationship definitions, which is much more than traditional data modelling tools offer.
 SAP Extraction using ODP and SAP OData Services (2 Easy Methods)

 SAP CDS Views: Associations, Expressions and Annotations

 SAP CDS streamlines and simplifies definition and consumption of SAP data models without needing to consider the technology by which they will be consumed.
 CDS as an infrastructure layer enables developers to define semantically rich data models (SAP CDS Views).
 They can define entity types like Orders, Partners or Products and the semantic relationships between them.
 CDS uses SQL based DDL (Data Definition Language) and is enhanced with some additional concepts:

 Associations: These define the relationships between SAP CDS Views and annotations and direct the use of CDS artifacts on specific domains.
 On a conceptual level, joins are replaced with simple path expressions in queries.
-About SAP SLT Replication
+Using SAP SLT Transformation Rule in SAP HANA

 Expressions: These are used in situations where specific CDS attributes are considered as values to be aggregated.
 In the data model they are used for calculations and queries.
 SAP ECC and Data Extraction from an LO Data Source